 If you prefer savory meals with a lot of meat and live music from time to time then you doubtlessly need to visit Lokkediz.
 The restaurant opens at 6pm except Tuesday and Wednesday.
 I would suggest to reserve the table because this place is always full!

 Fancy for a drink?
 Hungry for a lovely meal?
-Then enjoy all of it at the Bruges’ beloved De Republiek.
+Then enjoy all of it at the Bruges’ best place to eat, De Republiek.
 Nevertheless don’t expect to get traditional Belgian beef stew because that one you can get from your grandmother at home!